Mia McKenna-Bruce

 Mia Sasha McKenna-Bruce (born 3 July 1997) is an English actress.
-She gained prominence through her role as Tee Taylor in Tracy Beaker Returns and The Dumping Ground.
-Her films include Persuasion and How to Have Sex.
-For the latter, she won a British Independent Film Award, the BAFTA Rising Star Award and was nominated for the European Film Award for Best Actress.
+As a teenager, she played Tee Taylor in the Tracy Beaker franchise (2010–2018).
+For her performance in the film How to Have Sex (2023), she won a British Independent Film Award, the BAFTA Rising Star Award and was nominated for the European Film Award for Best Actress.
+Her other films include Persuasion (2022) and The Fence (2025).

-On television, McKenna-Bruce also appeared in the iPlayer series Get Even and the Peacock series Vampire Academy.
-McKenna is also set to star in the upcoming Netflix series The Seven Dials Mystery as Lady Eileen "Bundle" Brent.
+On television, McKenna-Bruce also appeared in the iPlayer series Get Even (2020) and the Peacock series Vampire Academy (2022), and she starred in the Netflix series Agatha Christie's Seven Dials (2026) as Lady Eileen "Bundle" Brent.

 Early life

 McKenna-Bruce was born in 1997 and was raised in Chislehurst, Bromley.
 She took dance classes at Liz Burville Performing Arts Centre in Bexley and was a student at Belcanto London Academy.
 McKenna-Bruce also attended the Sapphire Dance Academy in Bexleyheath, as well as the Maidstone Grammar School for Girls.